drowe67/freedv-gui/USER_MANUAL.md

 has a different serial rate change the Serial Rate drop down box to match your radio.

-If using an Icom radio, Hamlib will use the radio's default CI-V address when connecting.
-If this has been changed, you can specify the correct address in the "Radio Address" field (valid values are 00 through FF in hexadecimal).
-Note that "00" is the "wildcard" CI-V address and will also work if there are no other Icom/CI-V capable devices in the chain.

 When **Test** is pressed, the "Serial Params" field is populated and displayed.
 This will help track down any mismatches between Hamlib and your radio.

 If you are really stuck, download Hamlib and test your radio's PTT using the command line ```rigctl``` program.

+#### Icom Radio Configuration

+If using an Icom radio, Hamlib will use the radio's default CI-V address when connecting.
+If this has been changed, you can specify the correct address in the "Radio Address" field (valid values are 00 through FF in hexadecimal).

+Note that "00" is the "wildcard" CI-V address.
+Your radio have the "CI-V Transceive" option enabled in order for it to respond to commands to that address.
+Otherwise, FreeDV must be configured to use the same CI-V address as configured in the radio.
+For best results, ensure that there are no other Icom/CI-V capable devices in the chain if "00" is used.

 ### PSK Reporter (Experimental)